MarcinMoskala/KtAcademyPortal/README.md

 A lot needs to be done in this project.
 The mission is to to build solid massive-multiplatform project.
 See [todo list](https://github.com/MarcinMoskala/KotlinAcademyApp/blob/master/Todo.md) to check out if you can help us.
-If you have other improvement ideas then add them as a new issue.
+If you have other improvement ideas, and skills to help implementing them, then add them as a new issue.